roozbehsayadi/Emergency-Situations-Assistant/README.md

 Now the program is ready!
 First, run the back-end by going to the _back_ folder and type `npm start`.
 Then go to the _front_ folder and type `yarn start` to start the front-end.
 At this point, a tab should pop up in your browser and You should be able to see the program's home page.

+## Deploy-it-Yourself!

+If you changed the code and want to deploy your version on Heroku, simply run the _deploy_script.py_ file from the project's root folder.
+Make sure that you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed on your system.

 ## Libraries Used

 The front-end is implemented with React and Ant Design.